Vancouver Housing Authority is a team-based organization with a commitment to client service

 Thinking about moving to Vancouver?
 You can discover more about our area by visiting the City of Vancouver website.

-Jobs available at the Vancouver Housing Authority can be viewed at the VHA Career Center.
+Jobs available at the Vancouver Housing Authority can be viewed at the VHA Career Center by clicking the button below.

 Equal Employment Opportunity